0800 043 0020

 9. I'm leading a cycle tour as part of my work; am I covered for this?

-If you are leading a cycle tour as part of your work and doing manual labour as part of the trip, moving suitcases, etc., then we can cover this.
+If you are leading a cycle tour as part of your work and doing manual labour during the trip, such as moving suitcases, then we can cover this.

 You will need to select Cycle Touring and Manual Work (Ground Level / Light Machinery)